joeptacek/lc-scrape/README.md

 ## Archive

-This repository also contains an archive of original HTML approved lists from LC, along with representations I've derived from these using lc-scrape (i.e., `output-scrape.json`).
+This repository also contains an archive of the original HTML approved lists from LC, along with the representations I've derived from these using lc-scrape (i.e., `output-scrape.json`).
 These files are located in [the archive directory](https://github.com/joeptacek/lc-scrape/tree/master/archive).